layer5io/layer5-academy/content/challenges/11111111-1111-1111-1111-111111111111/cncf-auto-scaling-challenge/autoscaling-with-keda/content/getting-started/_index.md

 ---
-docType: "Chapter"
+id: "about-KEDA-challenge"
-id: "About KEDA Challenge"
+title: "About KEDA Challenge"
 description: "This competition will challenge you to design and implement event-driven autoscaling for Kubernetes applications using KEDA (Kubernetes Event-driven Autoscaling).
 You'll learn how to set up KEDA, configure scalers, and optimize autoscaling for various event sources in a microservices architecture."
-chapterTitle: "About KEDA Challenge"
-title: "About KEDA Challenge"
 weight: 1
 ---